Privacy Policy

 International data transfers

 Anchor is operated from the United States.
-If you are outside the United States, your personal data will be transferred to, and processed in, the United States and potentially other countries where our subprocessors operate.
-For transfers out of the EEA, the United Kingdom, or Switzerland, we rely on the European Commission's Standard Contractual Clauses (and the UK Addendum, where applicable) with our subprocessors, and we supplement them with technical and organizational measures such as encryption in transit and at rest.
+If you are outside the United States, your personal data will be transferred to, and processed in, the United States.
+For transfers out of the EEA, UK, or Switzerland, we rely on the European Commission's Standard Contractual Clauses supplemented with encryption in transit and at rest.

 Changes to this policy

 We may update this Privacy Policy as Anchor evolves.
-When we make material changes, we will update the "Last updated" date above and, where appropriate, notify you through the product or by email at least 14 days before the changes take effect.
-Continued use of Anchor after a change means you accept the updated policy.
+When we make material changes, we will update the "Last updated" date and notify you at least 14 days before the changes take effect.

 Contact us